Every couple wants their wedding day to be a fairy tale, so why not celebrate your marriage in a castle?

 There’s the grand castle, the quaint thatched chapel and beautiful views over the Devon countryside.
 We can see a summer garden celebration being the perfect fit.

 If you're planning a religious ceremony there are several churches located nearby - you can even use one of the venue's classic Rolls-Royces to return back to the castle in style.

 The venue prides itself on creating weddings that are magical, enchanting and romantic, which is exactly what you want when you marry in a castle!

 Polhawn Fort is hidden away in a tranquil cove on the Rame Peninsula.
-The venue boasts a drawbridge for an imposing entrance, plus a fairytale-worthy spiral staircase leading into the 80ft long vaulted Hall.
+The venue boasts a drawbridge for a grand entrance, plus a fairy tale-worthy spiral staircase leading into the 80ft long vaulted Hall.

-The hidden location means your wedding venue becomes an intimate escape, and the private beach provides excellent photography opportunities.
+The hidden location means your wedding venue becomes an intimate escape, and the private beach provides excellent photo opportunities.